 Guy, played with a melancholy air by Nile Scott Hawver, is a lost soul, questioning every decision he’s ever made in his life.
 Why bother to play music?
 Why does he still live with his father over the vacuum repair shop?
 (Yes, the obvious jokes about sucking are made.)
 What is he doing in this world?
 This is quarter-life crisis stuff, and could grow quickly tiresome if Hawver didn’t let the audience see in fits and starts that somewhere under all that hang-dog is someone who once had dreams.
 It’s two steps forward and one step back for Guy, but Hawver keeps us pulling for him rather than letting us become exasperated by Guy’s occasional backslide into a place of stuck.

 Girl, an accomplished pianist without a piano of her own, enters Guy’s life as a whirlwind of hope and determination.
 “Where do you get your energy?”
 Guy asks.
-“I’m a single mother,” Girl says.
+“I’m a young mother,” Girl says.
 “We are a special breed.”
 Mackenzie Lesser-Roy delivers this and many lines with perkiness, but that’s not all that Lesser-Roy brings to the role.
 Underneath, she shows us a Girl with a strong resolve that is alternately ascribed to her upbringing (“I am always serious.
 I am Czech”) and her obligation complications, revealed to the audience hint-by-hint.
 In just five days, Girl becomes Guy’s muse, a positive force who changes his life for the better.
 Ultimately, though, she is a muse and a force who cannot make herself fully available to him.

 But the ones that we love aren’t the ones that love us…